 4. If campfires are allowed, we always use an existing campfire ring when possible.
 If you have to construct your own, it is important that you pick a SAFE place for digging your fire pit.
 NEVER dig a fire pit under low hanging branches that can easily catch fire.
 Always try to pick a large clearing devoid of trees or bushes.

-5. Once you have selected your spot, use a rake to clear the area of combustible material (pine needles, dry leaves, or twigs), leaving just a layer of dirt.
+5. Once we have selected our spot, we use a rake or hand spade to clear the area of combustible material (pine needles, dry leaves, or twigs), leaving just a layer of dirt.
 Save the debris you have raked up in a pile far away from your campfire ring, as they will make good starter material for future campfires.
-I try to rake an area that is at least 20 feet in diameter.
+I try to clear an area that is at least 20 feet in diameter.
 That way if live embers pop out of the fire, as they always do, nothing will catch on fire.

 6. Once you have dug your fire pit in the center of a 20 foot circular area of cleared dirt, build a ring of stones around the pit, and remember to try to keep your campfires small.
 Large bonfires are another big NO NO, as they can easily get out of hand.